Skip to Main Content

 Low-light and infrared cinematography for your Spanish production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Spain, this technique is essential for documenting nocturnal wildlife—the rare Iberian lynx in Doñana and Andújar, brown bears in the Asturian Cordillera, imperial eagles in Extremadura, and flamingos in the Ebro Delta—as well as for dark-sky shoots in La Palma's Caldera de Taburiente and Teide National Park, both certified Starlight Reserves with some of Europe's clearest skies.
+In Spain, this technique is key for logging nocturnal wildlife—the rare Iberian lynx in Doñana and Andújar, brown bears in the Asturian Cordillera, imperial eagles in Extremadura, and flamingos in the Ebro Delta—as well as for dark-sky shoots in La Palma's Caldera de Taburiente and Teide National Park, both certified Starlight Reserves with some of Europe's clearest skies.

-We source night vision and infrared camera packages through Ciudad de la Luz, Estudios Picasso, and rental houses in Madrid and Barcelona, and coordinate experienced crews familiar with the Pyrenees, Sierra Nevada, the Canary Islands, and Doñana.
+Here is the short of it.
+We source night vision and infrared camera packages through Ciudad de la Luz, Estudios Picasso, and rental houses in Madrid and Barcelona, and set up skilled crews familiar with the Pyrenees, Sierra Nevada, the Canary Islands, and Doñana.
 Our team works alongside the Spain Film Commission, regional film offices in Catalonia and Andalucía, and the Ministry of Culture to secure permits for filming in national parks and UNESCO heritage sites.

 Capabilities